Affordable Housing

 Once you register via Housing Connect, you will provide information about everyone in your household including their incomes, assets, and disability status.
 If there are any changes to this information during the process—for example, you get married, change your job, or someone in your household leaves or brings in a different salary—you need to keep the records fully updated.
 If your information is incomplete or you qualify based on inaccurate information, you’ll end up being rejected.
 For more read: "Steps to applying for NYC’s affordable housing lottery."

-To that end, always keep a hold of paperwork confirming changes to your status.
+To that end, always keep ahold of paperwork confirming changes to your status.
 This is the case even if you win the lottery and get an apartment.
-Some developers ask you to re-certify your status each year—this is for their records, not because they will kick you out if your status changes—but can still be a headache.
+Some developers ask you to re-certify your status each year—this is for their records, not because they will kick you out if your status changes—but it can still be a headache.
 Read: "No, you won't lose your housing lottery apartment for making too much money."

 Apply to apartments in your community board